Version 2.0.1 of Elastic Cloud Enterprise includes new features, improvements and bug fixes.

 - Elasticsearch and Kibana 5.6.13

 To learn more about the best practices to use when upgrading, refer to Upgrade Versions.
-For more information about the features in this version of Elasticsearch and Kibana, see:
+For more information about the features in this version of Elasticsearch and Kibana, check the following release notes:

 If the Docker version is lower than 1.11, the installation script now blocks installation.

 ECE now consistently applies a default snapshot interval after enabling snapshots on a deployment.

 ECE now automatically recovers from allocators failing to authenticate after reconnecting to ZooKeeper.
 ECE also logs additional information when adding nodes to or removing them from a ZooKeeper ensemble.

 The following improvements for Docker are now available:

 ECE now ensures that there is no GID collision when adding the

 elasticuser to the

 - Our documentation now provides updated instructions for using Docker 18.03 on Ubuntu and for using Docker on RHEL.
 To learn more, check Configure your operating system.